• Skip to primary navigation

 Mix together until completely incorporated.

-Stir in the mini eggs until evenly distributed.
+Stir until evenly distributed.

+Spread the fudge out into an even layer.
 Top with the crushed mini eggs that you reserved earlier.
 Lightly press them down into the fudge to adhere.

+Place the dish into the fridge to chill for at least 2 hours.
 Remove the fudge from the pan by lifting up on the foil.
 Remove the foil from the fudge.

 Slice the fudge into 1-inch sized squares with a sharp knife and serve.
 Enjoy.